communitybridge/docs/Login/Login_Signup.md

 2. On the login screen, click <b>Login with Google</b> ![Login with Google](imgs/login_google.png).
 3. Enter your Google email or phone number and click **Next**.
 4. Enter your password, and click **Next**.
-5. Enter the Username, accept the **Terms and condition** and click **Create account**.
+5. Enter the Username, and click **Create account**.

 ![Home screen](./imgs/13.jpg)

 ####  Subsequent login:

 Subsequent logins do not require you to enter your credentials.
-You can click 'Login with Google' option.
+You can click **Login with Google** option.
 This one-click approach simplifies your logins.

 ## **Login with GitHub**